Sonya-7/Sonya-7/README.md

 <!-- Text Under Headline -->
 ## 👨🏾‍💻About Me:
-I am Sonya {Urainian for wisdom}, an Accountant with Data Science aspirations.
+I am Sonya {Ukrainian for wisdom}, an Accountant with Data Science aspirations.
 In my spare time, I’m either practicing coding, watching Bloomberg or reading up on the latest technological machine learning innovations.
 I am highly interested in providing skills to a company within the fintech, investment, or technology industry.

 Check out what I'm currently working on/learning here!